Chocological45/foobar/README.md

 # foobar
-My solutions to Google's Foobar challenge using Python 2.7
+My solutions to Google's Foobar challenges using Python 2.7